 William Davis - who was father's employer and the squatter on whose land we selected - has 20,000 acres, excluding some thousands of acres of Crown land for which he paid very little, yet he resented our efforts to strike out for ourselves and laughed at what he derisively called 'Shumack's Folly'.
 'Three years', he said, 'will see Shumack and his family sadder and wiser, for shortage of water will drive them out.'
 His prophecy miscarried!

 Anne Shumack died in 1873.
 They had eight children together.
 Samuel records that his two young daughters Phoebe (15) and Emily (12) ran the household following Anne's death - and worked in the fields as well.
 Richard remarried in 1880 at Gunning to Eastern Jane Armstrong, with whom he was to have another five children.
-Around 1877 he bought out the local holdings of Mark and Samuel Southwell (263 acres) and a couple of years later Samuel removed their house to his block at Round Hill where it became known as Rosebud Aviary.
+Around 1877 he bought out the local holdings of Mark and Samuel Southwell (263 acres) and a couple of years later Samuel removed Mark's slab cottage to his block at Round Hill where it became known as Rosebud Aviary.
 Richard died in 1887 and is buried at St Johns in Reid.

 Samuel Shumack married Sarah Winter in 1893.
 They lived at Springvale homestead until their land was resumed in 1915, when they moved to the Hunter Valley.
 Richard's daughters Phoebe and Emily married brothers Abraham and Isaac Blundell, while his sons Samuel and George married the Winter sisters Sarah and Isabella.